-The hidden Trade Show Booth Costs can add up quickly.
+Hidden trade show booth costs can add up quickly.
 To know what trade show marketing is costing you, it’s helpful to track your expenses.
-This ensures that you don’t miss anything, whether it’s a paid ad on social media or a display banner printed from your local print shop.
+This ensures that you don’t miss anything, whether it’s a paid ad on social media or the cost of including electricity in your exhibit.

 Today, we are going to discuss the four main trade show categories that eat into your budget: